 If your air conditioner is working fine, you can keep on using it.
 However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
 That’s since Freon is only available in limited, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
 But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

 Our Technicians Make Air Conditioning Installation Easy

-Reach us at 715-352-4052 to request your free, no-pressure estimate right away!
+Call us at 715-352-4052 to request your free, no-pressure estimate today!